material-components/material-components-android/docs/components/BadgeDrawable.md

 --------------------------------------------- | ---------------------------------------------------- | ------------------------------------
 ![badge_icon](assets/badge/IconOnlyBadge.png) | ![badge_with_number_8](assets/badge/BadgeNumber.png) | ![badge_with_999+](assets/badge/BadgeNumberLongerThanMaxCharCount.png)

-NOTE: This component is still under development and may not support the full range of customization Material Android components generally support (e.g. themed attributes).
+**Note:** This component is still under development and may not support the full range of customization Material Android components generally support (e.g. themed attributes).